Global Forum on Transparency and Exchange of Information for Tax Purposes: Expansion of exchange of information

 In March 2010, international efforts were stepped up when the U.S. Congress passed the Foreign Account Tax Compliance Act (FATCA) which forces foreign financial firms to disclose their American clients.
 Also in 2010, the 1988 Convention on Mutual Administrative Assistance in Tax Matters was amended to include automated exchange of tax information, a key instrument in fighting tax evasion, and expanding it to developing countries.
 In 2013, a working group was formed to promote the automated exchange of tax information.

 In July 2014, the Forum published standards for Automatic Exchange of Financial Account Information, commonly known as the Common Reporting Standard (CRS).

 By November 2015, more than 90 members have committed to go beyond Exchange of Information on Request and to implement Automatic Exchange of Information.
 An international framework agreement, the Common Reporting Standard Multilateral Competent Authority Agreement (CRS MCAA), specifies the details of what information will be exchanged and when.
 Since the agreement is a framework agreement, it only comes into effect for each signatory after it has confirmed that it has undertaken certain steps such as passing national legislation.
 By 2023, more than 120 countries had made commitments to adopt the rules.

 In 2018, the OECD has published Model Mandatory Disclosure Rules for CRS Avoidance Arrangements and Opaque Offshore Structures.
 These rules require intermediaries, like tax advisors, law firms and others to report to their domestic tax authority if they advise on ways to circumvent reporting under the CRS.
 As of January 2023, 17 jurisdictions have committed to implementing these rules, although all 27 EU Member States and the UK have already implemented these rules as part of an amendment to the Directive on Administrative Co-Operation.

 In 2021, the OECD agreed an International Exchange Framework for information held by Digital Platforms.
 This requires digital platforms who are connect buyers and sellers involved in the rental of accommodation, rental of transportation, provision of personal services and (optionally) the sale of goods, to report information on sellers for exchange.
 25 jurisdictions have committed to the adoption of these rules globally.

 In 2022, the OECD agreed the Crypto-Assets Reporting Framework for the exchange of information on transactions in cryptocurrencies and other digital assets.
 No formal date for adoption has been agreed as at September 2023, although the EU has committed to a 2026 start date for its members.

 Members and observers

 Members

 At its founding in 2000, the Forum had 32 member tax jurisdictions, and it had 90 members in September 2009.
-In November 2015, the Forum had 128 member tax jurisdictions and the European Union, and in November 2019 it had 158 members:
+In November 2015, the Forum had 128 member tax jurisdictions and the European Union, in November 2019 it had 158 members, and as of March 2026 it has 173 members: